top of page

 Coffee break: Why care about this step?

-I process your data mainly to:
+Here's what I process your data for:

 Step 6: Check the security measures